CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2024-09-03-Yara-Walkthrough.markdown

 After reading the intro we can hit the Question Done button.

 ### Task 2: What is Yara?
-Yara is a language and application used for threat intelligence, forensics, and threat hunting.
-It can identify information based on binary and textual patterns, such as hexadecimal and strings contained in a file.
 To answer the questions in this task, everything we need will be in the written section of the task.

 #### Questions: